vishalvibes/wis/README.md

 Developers could implement these 2 workflows into their web application.

-### Workflow 1
+## Workflow 1

 ![Workflow 1](https://i.imgur.com/ujH7AlD.png)

-In workflow 1 the visiting agent has to run a loop to perform any operation.
+In workflow 1 (Actions Workflow) the visiting agent has to run a loop to perform any operation.

 It would be visiting `/actions` before performing any other operation.